-In discharging its oversight responsibility as to the audit process, the Audit Committee obtained from Ernst & Young a formal written statement describing all relationships between Vical and its independent auditors that might bear on the auditors' independence consistent with Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees."
+In discharging its oversight responsibility as to the audit process, the Audit Committee obtained from Ernst & Young a formal written statement describing all relationships between Vical and its independent auditors that might bear on the auditors' independence consistent with applicable requirements of the Public Company Accounting Oversite Board regarding the independent accountant's communications with the Audit Committee concerning independence.
 The Audit Committee discussed with Ernst & Young any relationships that may impact their objectivity and independence and satisfied itself as to Ernst & Young's independence.

-The Audit Committee discussed and reviewed with Ernst & Young all communications required by generally accepted auditing standards, including those described in Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees."
-In addition, with and without management present, the Audit Committee discussed and reviewed the results of Ernst & Young's examination of Vical's financial statements.
+The Audit Committee discussed with Ernst & Young, LLP the matters required to be communicated under Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees."
+In addition, with and without management present, the Audit Committee discussed and reviewed the results of Ernst & Young's examination of Vical's 2009 financial statements.

-Based upon the Audit Committee's discussion with management and Ernst & Young and the Audit Committee's review of the representation of Vical's management and the independent auditors' report to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical include the audited financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2006, for filing with the SEC.
+Based upon the Audit Committee's discussion with management and Ernst & Young and the Audit Committee's review of the representation of Vical's management and the independent auditors' report to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical include the audited financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2009, for filing with the SEC.

 The Audit Committee Charter provides that one duty of the Audit Committee is to determine whether to retain or to terminate Vical's existing auditors or to appoint and engage new auditors for the ensuing year.
-In performing that duty, the Audit Committee evaluated the performance of Ernst & Young in performing the examination of Vical's financial statements for the fiscal year ended December 31, 2006, and engaged Ernst & Young as Vical's independent auditors for the fiscal year ending December 31, 2007.
-The Audit Committee is seeking stockholder ratification of the selection of Ernst & Young to serve as Vical's independent auditors for the fiscal year ending December 31, 2007.
+In performing that duty, the Audit Committee evaluated the performance of Ernst & Young in performing the examination of Vical's financial statements for the fiscal year ended December 31, 2009, and engaged Ernst & Young as Vical's independent auditors for the fiscal year ending December 31, 2010.
+The Audit Committee is seeking stockholder ratification of the selection of Ernst & Young to serve as Vical's independent auditors for the fiscal year ending December 31, 2010.